Breastfeeding can take you by surprise and even discourage you from continuing. Here are 9 tips to keep in mind for breastfeeding motivation.

 - a healthy source of nutrients

-- more variety in taste (to potentially avoid picky-eating in the future)
+- giving my baby more variety in taste (to potentially avoid picky-eating in the future)

 Every choice we make has pros and cons.
-When the cons seemed to loom over me, I fought back by reminding myself about the pros.
-This was the kind of breastfeeding encouragement I relied on to keep going.
+When the cons seemed to loom over you, stay on course by reminding yourself about the pros.

 2. Use a double pump

 Seriously.
 Forget manual, forget single electric.
 You already have zero time for yourself—the last thing you need is doubling your breastfeeding time because of a single pump.

 Sadly, I opted for a simple single pump with my first.
 I was too stubborn to upgrade to a double, and instead stuck with it for the entire year.
 I doubled every pumping session because of this oversight.
 Nothing worse than sitting in a room knowing you could’ve been done in 15 minutes instead of 30.

 When I breastfed my twins, I ditched the single pump and went for the hospital-grade double pump.